axSheru/vue-pinia/README.md

+# About

+In this project we use vite + pinia instead of vuex to manage the store of the project.
+We have a counter app to show the usability of this frameworks.

 # Vue 3 + Typescript + Vite

 This template should help get you started developing with Vue 3 and Typescript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.